-Greg is an ex-professional hacker who worked for governments on classified projects.
+Greg is a professional hacker who worked for governments on classified projects.
 He was three years old when he first used a computer and started to program at eight.
 It was at the age of eleven, while analysing his first computer virus that his journey into security began.
 For more details about Greg's background here's the link to his personal page.

 I met him at a party a couple of years ago.
 At the time he had already started working on a privacy-focused startup.
 A few months later he asked me to join him at Duple.
 I quit my job and set my foot in the startup world.